 The meeting has reached quorum when the Chairman, one Lecturer and one student member are present.
-During the meeting, the student’s written request for rectification, the written decision from the lecturer who has granted the evaluation in question or from the person, who made the accreditation decision as well as the description of the process of the rectification are discussed.
+During the meeting, the student’s request for rectification, the written response from the assessor or the person who made the accreditation decision, as well as the description of the handling of the rectification provided by the head of the degree programme or their supervisor are discussed.
 The Members of the Board of Examiners have the right to familiarise themselves with all documents to be processed by the Board of Examiners.
 Prior to arriving at its decision, the Board of Examiners may hear statements from the parties involved as well as from experts.
-The Board of Examiners bases its decision on statutes, the Degree Regulation and the Regulation on the Evaluation of Study Attainments of Oulu University of Applied Sciences as well as the material related to the demand for rectification.
+The Board of Examiners bases its decision on statues, the degree regulations and the assessment procedure of study attainments, as well as on material related to the request for rectification.
 If the Board of Examiners does not reach a unanimous consensus when making their decision, the matter is settled by majority vote or if the votes are still even, according to the decision of the Chairman.

 If the Board of Examiners deems the student’s request for rectification to be warranted, the Board returns the study attainment or the accreditation and additional information that have arisen during the rectification process to the evaluator or the person, who made the accreditation decision for re-evaluation.
-The re-evaluation must be registered within three weeks of the Board of Examiners’ decision, excluding the month of July.
+Reassessment must be completed within three weeks of the decision made by the Board of Examiners.
+The three-week time limit does not run during leave of absence.
 The re-evaluation is submitted to the Chairman of the Board of Examiners.
 If the evaluator or the person, who made the accreditation decision in question does not change his/her original evaluation, the Board of Examiners shall request the evaluation of another evaluator/other evaluators for the study attainment or accreditation, which shall then come into force.
 If necessary, the average of the evaluation of the other evaluators is calculated.
 The evaluation in question will remain in force if it is the same or higher as the original evaluation.

 The decision of the Board of Examiners decision regarding the evaluation of study attainment or accreditation cannot be appealed (Act 932/2014, § 60).